-But as it is written: "Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him."
-But God has revealed them to us through His Spirit.
+But as it is written, "Eye has not seen, nor ear heard, nor has it entered into the heart of man the things which God has prepared for those who love Him."
+But God has revealed them to us by His Spirit.
 For the Spirit searches all things, yes, the deep things of God.
-For what man knows the things of a man, except the spirit of the man which is in him?
+For what man knows the things of a man, except the spirit of man which is in him?
 Likewise, no one knows the things of God, except the Spirit of God.
 Now we have received not the spirit of the world, but the Spirit which is of God, so that we might know the things that are freely given to us by God (1 Cor.
 2:9-12).

 In the midst of our times of waiting, the same one who raised Christ from the dead draws us back into truth, refreshing our souls.
 We're reminded that the One who dwells within is greater than what we face in this life.
 He points to His track record of faithfulness, steadying our souls, calming us inside.

 From before time God has performed the miraculous.

 Bringing about life despite death?
 Repeatedly.

 Empowering regular people to do amazing things?
 Daily.